disesdi/echo_sequence_lstm/README.md

 this project uses the `randint()` function from the python 3 `random` module to generate random integers within the specified range, implemented in a home-made function called `make_seq`.

-i also implemented a custom encoder function, `one_hot_encoder`, which creates a vector of binary values for each possible feature in the dataset. see below:
+i also built a custom encoder function, `one_hot_encoder`, which creates a vector of binary values for each possible feature in the dataset.

+see below:

 ![image](https://user-images.githubusercontent.com/110150470/211440503-dba9035c-9d45-43c2-87ea-b06c0c97306e.png)